top of page

 Workforce development (WD) refers to a series of coordinated strategies aimed at building the skills, knowledge, and capabilities of both current employees and future talent.
-While often associated with internal staff training, WD also plays a crucial role in attracting new hires, strengthening an organization’s employer brand in the marketplace.
+While often associated with internal staff training, WD also plays a crucial role in attracting new hires and strengthening an organization’s employer brand in the marketplace.

 The Dual Impact of Workforce Development